 Statewide Supported Employment Program Requirements

 The Idaho Division of Vocational Rehabilitation (IDVR) manages the supported employment grant for the state.
 IDVR also manages the Extended Employment Support (EES) Work Services program for the state.
-Under a memorandum of understanding, ICBVI SE cases are required to be co-enrolled with IDVR
+Under a memorandum of understanding, ICBVI SE cases are required to be co-enrolled with IDVR.

 When VRC’s complete an application for an individual who may be a candidate for a SE strategy, the counselor is required to: